-IAS 7 deals with a statement of cash flows, i.e. a statement presenting inflows and outflows of cash and cash equivalents.
-Statement of cash flows is required to be presented by all entities for each period for which financial statements are presented.
+Statement of cash flows presents inflows and outflows of cash and cash equivalents and is dealt with in IAS 7.
+The statement of cash flows is required to be presented by all entities for each period for which financial statements are presented.

 Cash and cash equivalents